Recombinant Proteins

 Major Histocompatibility Complex Class II DO Beta Human Recombinant

-HLA-DOB Human Recombinant produced in E. coli is a single polypeptide chain containing 222 amino acids (27-224) and having a molecular mass of 25.2 kDa.
+Recombinant HLA-DOB, produced in E. coli, is a single polypeptide chain comprising 222 amino acids (residues 27-224) with a molecular weight of 25.2 kDa.
+The protein includes a 24 amino acid His-tag fused to its N-terminus and is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs